 - 1. Children's therapy is more likely to be effective with both parents' involvement.
 Whenever possible, advise parents not to initiate children's treatment unilaterally. - 2.
 Select therapists who are knowledgeable about high-conflict divorce.
-Request resumés from therapists that your clients are considering retaining, and/or request recommendations from others in the community.
-Where funding is adequate, it is often wise to select therapists based on qualifications, rather than membership in insurance panels which reimburse therapists at reduced rates.
-Many of the most highly qualified therapists do not accept managed care or other insurance contracts. - 3.
-Avoid therapists who do not have established procedures or whose protocols do not involve evenhanded communication with parents. - 4.
-If you are a parent's attorney, and you or your client suspect that a child's therapist is engaging in inappropriate practice: - a.
-Attempt to determine the basis for the concern (i.e., whether the therapist is conducting biased treatment, exceeding his or her role, or supporting children in avoiding problems rather than learning to deal with them); - b.
-Advise your client to attempt to open or improve communication with the therapist; - c.
+Request resumes from therapists that your clients are considering retaining, and/or request recommendations from others in the community.
+Where there is adequate funding available, it is often wise to select therapists based on qualifications, rather than membership in insurance panels which reimburse therapists at reduced rates.
+Many of the most highly qualified therapists do not accept managed care or other insurance - 3.9.
+A VASIA therapists who do not have established procedures, or whose protocols do not involve evenhanded communication with parents. - 4.
+If you are a parent's attorney, and you or your client suspect that a child's therapist is engaging in inappropriate practice:

+47. Johnston & Roseby, supra note 1, at 6-11.

+Attempt to determine the basis for the concern (i.e., whether the therapist is conducting biased treatment, exceeding his or her role, or supporting children in avoiding problems rather than learning to deal with them)

+Advise your client to attempt to open or improve communication with the therapist

 Request a conference call with the therapist and opposing counsel.
 (The therapist will likely require a release from the parents to participate in such a call.)

-- 5. If you are a parent's attorney and are confronted with a declaration that reflects negatively on your client: - a.
-Attempt to determine whether the therapist had sufficient basis on which to express his or her opinion (e.g., whether the therapist has expressed an opinion regarding a parent-child relationship that he or she has not observed); - b.
-Attempt to determine whether the therapist has expressed an opinion that is beyond the scope of the therapist's role (e.g., if the therapist has expressed an opinion about the best custody arrangement for the child); - c.
-Attempt to ascertain whether the therapist's statements are based on confidential communication and, if so, whether the therapist had authority to release these statements.
+5. If you are a parent's attorney and are confronted with a declaration that reflects negatively on your client:

+Attempt to determine whether the therapist had sufficient basis on which to express his or her opinion (e.g., whether the therapist has expressed an opinion regarding a parent-child relationship that he or she has not observed);

+Attempt to determine whether the therapist has expressed an opinion that is beyond the scope of the therapist's role (e.g., if the therapist has expressed an opinion about the best custody arrangement for the child);

+c.Attempt to ascertain whether the therapist's statements are based on confidential communication and, if so, whether the therapist had authority to release these statements.